mrisher/smtp-sts/mta-sts.md

 An example control flow for a compliant sender consists of the following steps:

-1. Check for a cached, non-expired policy.
+1. Check for a cached policy whose time-since-fetch has not exceeded its `max_age`.
 If none exists, attempt to fetch a new policy.
 (Optionally, sending MTAs may unconditionally check for a new policy at this step.)
 2. Filter candidate MXs against the current policy.
 3. If no candidate MXs are valid and the policy mode is `enforce`, temporarily fail the message.
 (Otherwise, generate a failure report but deliver as